 2. Get Rid of Extra Stuff

-Don't be afraid to donate, sell or throw away anything that you haven’t used in the past year and honestly can’t see using any time soon.
+Don't be afraid to donate, sell, or throw away anything that you haven’t used in the past year and honestly can’t see yourself using any time soon.
 The standard rule is that if you haven't used or worn an item in at least one year, you don't need it.

-Many companies, like Goodwill and the Salvation Army, offer pick-up service of heavier items like furniture and outdated computer equipment.
-There are also companies such as "Got Junk?" who will also pick up and toss out items for you.
+Many companies, like Goodwill and the Salvation Army, offer pick-up service for heavier items like furniture and outdated computer equipment.
+There are also companies who will also pick up and toss out items for you.